Circoloco: CircoLoco X Adidas Originals

-The two-shoe drop presents CircoLoco's take on adidas’ Forum Lo sneaker and adilette slides.
+The two-shoe drop presents CircoLoco's take on adidas' Forum Lo sneaker and adilette slides.
 Both of the designs take inspiration from the Ibiza nightclub and are adorned in CircoLoco's distinctive red and black coloring.

 The footwear collaboration was revealed Monday July 25, as CircoLoco celebrates the 23rd birthday of its weekly residency at Ibiza's DC10.
-Every Monday this summer, and for 22 years prior, CircoLoco celebrates the no-nonsense and, nostalgic sense of what dance music should be.
+Every Monday in the summer of 2022, and for 22 years prior, CircoLoco celebrated the no-nonsense and, nostalgic sense of what dance music should be.
 From its namesake party in Ibiza, CircoLoco has grown into a global music brand and veritable lifestyle, catalyzing cultural exchange with the most brilliant minds in the art, fashion and entertainment worlds.

 To further celebrate this singular collaboration, CircoLoco invited adidas Originals to design their iconic clown logo for their anniversary party, which stars the likes of Keinemusik's &Me and Rampa, Black Coffee, Peggy Gou, Seth Troxler, Gerd Janson, TSHA, Luciano and more.